TrigpointingUK/hello-world/README.md

 # hello-world
-Getting the hang of git
+Editing this file to get the hang of git, after a lifetime of subversion